Exact and high order discretization schemes for Wishart processes and their affine extensions: Exact simulation of Wishart processes

-The following theorem explains how to split the infinitesimal generator of a $WIS_d(x,\alpha,0,I^n_d)$ as the sum of commutative infinitesimal generators.
-It will play a crucial role in the sequel for the exact simulation and to get discretization schemes.
+The following theorem explains how to split the infinitesimal generator of $\WIS_d(x,\alpha,0,I^n_d)$ as the sum of commutative infinitesimal generators.
+This result is the keystone of the paper and will play a crucial role in the sequel both for the exact and discretization schemes. \begin{theorem} Let $L$ be the generator associated to the Wishart process $\WIS_d(x,\alpha,0,I^n_d)$ and $L_{e^i_d}$ be the generator associated to $\WIS_d(x,\alpha,0,e^i_d)$ for $i \in\{1,\ldots,d \}$.
+Then, we have